jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation-v2/readme.md

 Currently working on v2.
 For people who like to play safe: v1 is included in the ZIP file.

+## Special note
+This extension was complex to develop and is now very feature rich, yet it remains a free extension.
+If you want to use this extension and get support or custom development, get in touch please to discuss terms: **jbostoen.itop@outlook.com**

 # What?

 This **Mail to Ticket automation** is a **fork** from Combodo's Mail to Ticket Automation.